helm/helm/docs/chart_template_guide/getting_started.md

 You can run `helm get manifest clunky-serval` to see the entire generated YAML.

 At this point, we've seen templates at their most basic: YAML files that have template directives embedded in `{{` and `}}`.
 In the next part, we'll take a deeper look into templates.
 But before moving on, there's one quick trick that can make building templates faster: When you want to test the template rendering, but not actually install anything, you can use `helm install --debug --dry-run ./mychart`.
-This will send the chart to the Tiller server, which will render the templates.
+This will render the templates.
 But instead of installing the chart, it will return the rendered template to you so you can see the output:

 ```console
 $ helm install --debug --dry-run ./mychart